syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to add tab dynamically in the ribbon control with given name,tab group array and index position.if index is null,ribbon tab will be added at the last index.
+Adds tab dynamically in the ribbon control with given name, tab group array and index position.
+When index is null, ribbon tab is added at the last index.

 <table class="params">
 <thead>